 Matching Wattage To Generator Size

 When choosing a portable generator, it’s important to match the wattage to the size of the generator.
-This means you should consider power requirements to select an appropriately sized generator.
+This means you should consider power requirements when selecting an appropriately sized generator.

 For example, a smaller generator may suffice if you only need to power essential appliances like a refrigerator and lights during a power outage.